andersonopt/website/content/blog/product-release-notes-4-14-20.md

 ![](/images/Closest_Primary_Asset.png)

-## Map Search Automatically Zooms to Address or Lat/Long Search
+## Map Search Automatically Zooms to Address or Lat/Long

 When you search for an address or latitude/longitude coordinates on the map, the map will now automatically zoom to the search area.

 ![](/images/Search_Bar_Zoom.png)

 ## Parcel Search: Buffer and Min Acres Now in Same Section

 We moved the 'Buffer' and 'Min Acres' fields into the same section in the parcel search.
 Fill out the fields and click, 'Get Count' and 'Run Task' to pull parcels into a project near your primary asset(s).

 ![](/images/Combined_Search.png)